 If your UK sponsor has had their Sponsor Licence revoked, it is important to act quickly and accurately to secure your status in the country.
 IAS offers support for every aspect of applying for a Work Permit to stay in the UK.
 Contact us today on 0333 363 8577 or using our online enquiry form for more information on your options or to start your new application for a Tier 2 Visa.

-If you are issued a curtailment of leave on a Tier 2 Visa your permission to be in the country is no longer valid.
+If you are issued a curtailment of leave on a Skilled Worker Visa your permission to be in the country is no longer valid.
 Companies whose Sponsor Licences are revoked are no longer able to employ workers on a Tier 2 Visa and so cannot continue to sponsor your visa.

 From the time you are issued your Tier 2 curtailment, there is a 60-day period to make a new visa application.
 It is highly recommended that you seek professional legal help to ensure that your stay in the UK is regularised in the fastest time possible.